emadpres/labeling-machine/README.md

 **Q3.** How can I update the python code on the fly?
 1. `docker exec -it <container_name> /bin/bash`
 2. Do your changes
-3.`exit`
+3. `exit`

-3. **Note**: Such changes are not persistent, so it's better you update source-code and build a new image.
+**Note**: Such changes are not persistent, so it's better you update source-code and build a new image.
 </details>